 How Much Can You Expect To Pay For a Punching Bag?

-The price range for a good hanging bag is often less than a good free-standing bag, and can run you anywhere from $100 - $250, however you also have to consider how it will be mounted.
-Depending on your set up, professional installation can end up costing you more.
+The price range for a good hanging bag is often less than a good free-standing bag and can run you anywhere from $100 - $250, however, you also have to consider how it will be mounted.
+Depending on your setup, professional installation can end up costing you more.
 On the other hand, a free-standing bag can cost anywhere between $150 - $500, but it won’t require professional installation and mounting.
-Keep in mind, if you want a free-standing bag that is high quality and that will last, expect to spend on the higher end of that range.
+Keep in mind, if you want a free-standing punching bag that is high quality and that will last, expect to spend on the higher end of that range.

-FightCamp’s interactive boxing gym comes with everything you’ll need to get started boxing at home including a free-standing punching bag, punch-trackers, hand wraps, gloves, and a non-slip workout mat.
+FightCamp’s at-home boxing gym comes with everything you’ll need to start your boxing workouts including a free-standing punching bag, bag ring, punch-trackers, hand wraps, boxing gloves, and a non-slip workout mat.